ManatiCR/manati-vm/README.md

 Contains some scripts and config files used for different deploys using vagrant+ansible playbooks.

+# Requirements
+ * Virtualbox
+ * Vagrant (It's recommended to install directly from official page)
+ * Ansible (It's recommended to install directly from official page)

 For bringing up a simple vm that can be used for PHP development; just run the next command inside root folder:

     vagrant up

+If you need to provision again, just run:

+    vagrant provision

+For ssh into the vm:

+    vagrant ssh

+For restarting vm:

+    vagrant reload

+For using this vm, you just need to add a folder inside www (created at same level than root folder) and add your code there.
+Then add a dns record in /etc/hosts for associating {your-folder-name}.local.dev with the vm IP (10.10.10.10).
+Example:

+    example.local.dev  10.10.10.10

 Actually this is deploying a ubuntu trusty (14.04) VM.